jhwohlgemuth/pwsh-prelude/README.md

 What is Prelude?
 ----------------
 > Are you new to PowerShell?
 If so, please look through [this presentation](https://powershell.surge.sh) for a quick introduction to the merits and magic of PowerShell and how Prelude makes it even better.
+If you are already familiar with another language (like Python or JavaScript), you can look at these [comparisons of Prelude to other popular languages, libraries, and tools](./examples/Compare.md).

 PowerShell is not limited to purely functional programming like Haskell or confined to a browser like Elm.
 Interacting with the host computer (and other computers) is a large part of PowerShell’s power and purpose.
 A prelude for PowerShell should be more than “just” a library of utility functions – it should also help “fill the gaps” in the language that one finds after constant use, within and beyond<sup>[5](#5)</sup> the typical use cases.
 Use cases are varied and include:
 - Linear algebra, graph theory, and statistics